All Episodes

 That's why they're coming to Texas.

-So it's not a tariff that convinces companies to build data centers in Texas.
+So that is not a tariff that convinces companies to build data centers in Texas.

 It's the availability of energy.